wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/auto-configured-gatewayservice.md

 ### How It Works:

-For a typical client-side SDK implementation, the SDK would first query the gateway service for segmentation (location, OS, etc.) and then fetch the settings.
-Client-side SDKs are typically used to deliver fast responses (such as personalized content or A/B test variations) directly to the user's browser.
-Adding an intermediate gateway service only delays this process.
-With direct communication to DACDN, if no gateway is configured, DACDN will perform the evaluation and segmentation in real-time, streamlining the entire process and speeding up data retrieval.
+1. **Client-Side SDK**: Instead of waiting for the gateway service to evaluate a user's location, OS, or other factors, the SDK now automatically uses predefined segmentation.
+You only need to configure the flags once and the SDK will use the available targeting options (like location and user agent) without passing any additional data.
+2. **Unlike Server-Side**: In server-side implementations, you must configure a Gateway Service to evaluate and segment the user.
+With this new functionality, you can simply configure the flags and start utilizing the segments right away, speeding up the process without needing the extra configuration layer.